 - Hotels and Motels

-The types of negligent security includes acts like:
+The types of negligent security include acts like:

 - Failing to background check employees for criminal records